SeaView Systems SVS-603HR Wave Sensor X2 Integration Guide

 - Sets a hex code for the wave sensor to output the parameters within the X2 script.

-- More parameters are available using a different hex code; however, these are the most commonly utilized and the ones setup during integration at NexSens.
+- More parameters are available using a different hex code; however, these are the most commonly utilized and are the ones set up during integration at NexSens by default.

 - set polling 1

-- This settings allow the X2 data logger to perform a polling operation that will gather the current output from the sensor.
+- This setting allows the X2 data logger to perform a polling operation that will gather the current output from the sensor.

 - set summaryser 0

-- Summary output will be disabled so the X2 data logger can gather measurements at any point during the sensor sampling period.
+- The summary output will be disabled so the X2 data logger can gather measurements at any point during the sensor sampling period.

 - set outputser 00152427